kyma-project/kyma/docs/serverless-v2/06-01-function-cr.md

 ## Sample custom resource

-The following Function object creates a lambda which responds to HTTP requests with with the "Hello John" message.
+The following Function object creates a lambda which responds to HTTP requests with the "Hello John" message.

 ```yaml
 apiVersion: serverless.kyma-project.io/v1alpha1